Clear and tense the words resound

 “No!
 Her pulse cannot be found”

-A panic-stricken moment of silence pierced through the air followed by a flurry of activity between the pair of paramedics who spun into rapid action exchanging terms family members couldn’t grasp.
+A panic-stricken moment of silence pierced through the air followed by a flurry of activity between the pair of paramedics who spun into swift action exchanging terminology family members couldn’t grasp.

-They injected a bolus of medications directly into the tube attachment and then into the bag.
+They injected a bolus of specific emergency drugs such as epinephrine/adrenaline directly into the line via the closest attachment on the admin set and then into the bag.

-(“Intravenous” means “into the vein and IV “push” or “bolus” is when a syringe of medication is injected into your catheter to quickly send a dose of drug into your bloodstream to hasten or magnify a response)
+(“Intravenous” means “into the vein and IV “push” or “bolus” is when a syringe of medication is injected into an attachment on the catheter to send a quick dose of drug into your bloodstream to hasten or magnify a response)

-“Jet fluid” is an infusion of Vitamin B12 combined with a few others into a bag of lactated ringers / saline.
+“Jet fuel” is an combination of Vitamin B12, B complex & Thiamine infused into a bag of lactated ringers/saline.

-Maaf uncle, you see what happened is – you’ll delayed and unknowingly left her dehydrated too long so it turned into a life-threatening situation.
+Maaf uncle, you see what happened is – you’ll be delayed and unknowingly left her dehydrated too long so it turned into a life-threatening situation.
 Next time please be careful.
-Avoid landing into the same situation again.
+Avoid landing in the same situation again by calling for earlier intervention because chances of successful resuscitation aren’t always guaranteed as was the case this time.

 A weak or absent pulse occurs with cardiac arrest or hypovolemic shock when you lose more than 20 percent (one-fifth) of your body’s blood or fluid supply.

-Also remember; major electrolyte imbalances can lead to sudden cardiac arrest so you needed to call someone much earlier before it became severe overnight and warranted emergency attention because she showed mild symptoms from yesterday.
+Also, remember; major electrolyte imbalances lead to heart rhythm disturbances as well as sudden cardiac arrest so you needed to call someone much earlier before it became severe overnight and warranted emergency attention because she showed mild symptoms from yesterday.
 These red zone signals shouldn’t be taken for granted in the future:

 Ice cold, clammy, pale skin